tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 :doc:`structuring-and-storing-data` important data structures and file formats for representing them are discussed.
 The chapter also highlights the value of using plain text files to store data.
-After reading this chapter you should have a good idea of how you can store structured representations of your data as plain text files.
+After reading this chapter you should have a good idea of how to store structured representations of your data.

-Sooner or later when working on a project one wishes that one had done a better job of keeping records of one's work.
+Sooner or later one wishes that one had done a better job of keeping records of one's work.
 What changes were made when?
-What where the reasons behind the decisions to make those changes?
-This issue becomes even more accentuated when working on scripts and programs where tiny changes can have devastating effects.
+What were the reasons behind the decisions to make those changes?
+These issues becomes even more accentuated when working on scripts and programs where tiny changes can have devastating effects.
 Because this is such an important issue in software development there are great tools for mitigating against it.
-In :doc:`keeping-track-of-your-work` the concept of version control is introduced using a popular open source tool called Git.
+In :doc:`keeping-track-of-your-work` the concept of version control is introduced using the popular open source tool Git.
 After working through the examples in this chapter you should feel comfortable using Git to keep track of your work.